Cod-e-Codes/devdash/README.md

 - **Plugins**: Automatic detection and reloading when plugin files are updated.
 Rebuild plugins while devdash is running and they will reload automatically.
 - **Widgets**: Live updates when configuration changes

-Note: Plugin hot-reload works reliably on all platforms including Windows.

 ## License

 MIT License